AmpersandJS/ampersand-collection-rest-mixin/README.md

 ## credits

 All credit for this approach in backbone goes to Jeremy Ashkenas and the rest of the Backbone and Underscore authors.

-If you like this follow [@HenrikJoreteg](http://twitter.com/henrikjoreteg) on twitter.

 ## license